Blur Gig Poster – Applying Iteration

 How to type that in is shown in the animation below.
 Some things to keep in mind:

-3. the black text used for the title is transparent, with an opacity of about 10%
+command, but it can help to improve the readability of your code - the black text used for the title is transparent, with an opacity of about 10%

-4. the kerning parameter accepts positive or negative values as an argument; negative values draw letters closer together and positive values push letters in the text further apart from one another
+parameter accepts positive or negative values as an argument; negative values draw letters closer together and positive values push letters in the text further apart from one another

 We have made good progress!